nlarusstone/corels-test/README.md

 ### serial_priority.py

-* A cache to support incremental computation.
+This module contains a serial implementation of the branch-and-bound algorithm,
+with:

+* A cache that supports incremental computation.
+The cache data structure is a hash map (Python `dict`) with keys encoding prefixes and also has a tree structure reflecting relationships among prefixes.

 * A priority queue to manage different scheduling policies (implemented using Python's `heapq` module).

-* Symmetry-aware garbage collection for sets of prefixes that are equivalent up to permutation -- only keep the best.
+* Symmetry-aware garbage collection for sets of prefixes that are equivalent up to permutation -- we only keep the best.

-* Symmetry-aware pruning for equivalence classes of prefixes that contain (possibly multiple) adjacent pairs of commuting rules -- only need to evaluate one.
+* Symmetry-aware pruning for equivalence classes of prefixes that contain (possibly multiple) adjacent pairs of commuting rules -- we only evaluate one.

 #### Cache

-The cache is currently a dictionary with keys encoding prefixes.
+The cache data structure is a hash map that also encodes a tree.
+The keys of the hash map encode prefixes; retrieving a cache entry for a given prefix is thus an O(1) operation.
+The tree structure reflects relationships among prefixes, and these relationships enable incremental computation in our branch-and-bound algorithm.

+Each node of the tree is indexed by a prefix.
+The root node is the empty prefix and nodes at depth `d` (below) the root correspond to prefixes of length `d`.
+The children of a node indexed by `prefix` are prefixes starting with `prefix` and longer by one rule (not in `prefix`).
+The parent of a node indexed by `prefix` of length `k > 0` is therefore indexed by `trim(prefix)`, where this operation returns a prefix whose rules are given by the first `k - 1` rules of `prefix`.
+It is thus efficient to find the parent and other ancestors of a given prefix, i.e., to traverse the tree up towards the root.
+To support efficient traversals in the direction of descendents, a node must also keep track of its children; our implementation is detailed below, in our description of cache entry attributes.

+The cache's tree structure also encodes the state of computation and contains two kinds of nodes, `used` and `unused`.
+When a cache entry is first inserted, it is `unused` in the sense that it has not yet been (completely) used in incremental computations related to its children.
+If it is ever used for such computations, we call it `used`.
+Our `prune_up` routine enforces that that all `used` cache entries are interior nodes in the tree and all `unused` cache entries are leaves.

-Each key maps to a cache entry with the following attributes:
+An `unused` cache entry has the following attributes:

 * **prefix** : n-tuple of integers corresponding to rules (redundant w.r.t. key)